Finding a Top Financial Advisor Firm in Little Rock, Arkansas

 Legacy Capital Wealth Partners is a fee-based financial advisor firm that requires a household minimum of $500,000 in assets under management.

-The team at Legacy holds multiple certifications including the certified financial planner (CFP), certified public accountant (CPA), chartered life underwriter (CLU) and chartered financial counselor (ChFC) designations.
+The team at Legacy holds multiple certifications, including designations as certified financial planner (CFP), certified public accountant (CPA), chartered life underwriter (CLU) and chartered financial counselor (ChFC).

 The majority of the fees the firm charges clients are based on a percentage of AUM.
 However, some advisors at this fee-based firm are also insurance agents and sell insurance products for commissions.
 While this could present a conflict of interest, the advisors at the firm are bound by fiduciary duty to act in clients’ best interests.